delphic-digital/Skeletor.docs/content/plugins/browsehappy.md

 ## Usage

-This component is included by default in Skeletor.
+This plugin is included by default in Skeletor.
 There isn't anything extra you need to do unless you want to change options.
 The relevant initialization code is in the `skeletor.main.js`

 ```javascript
 require(['skeletor.browsehappy'], function(){